arslank001/Web-of-Science-Dataset/README.md

 The model achieved an accuracy of **88%**, outperforming similar studies in the field.

+## Dataset Availability

+The dataset used for this project is available upon request.
+Please contact the author if you would like access.

 ## Future Work

 The dataset and detailed dissertation title will be made available after the related research article is officially published.
 Stay tuned for updates!